ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 ## Background Design

 There were several backgrounds created each made up of several layers.
-Additional layers to be layered on top was also created to create differences in the scences.
-In the images below contain some example of the scenes and the possibly scenes that could be created with the different layers.
+Additional layers were used to create differences in the scences.
+In the images in the details section contain examples of the possible scenes that could be made with the layers.

-The intial designs were done using Procreate

 <details>
 <div style="text-align: center;">